Concord, North Carolina: National Register of Historic Places

 The Cabarrus County Courthouse was completed in 1876.
 A 16 ft marble Civil War monument, dedicated in 1892, is located on the front lawn.
 The courthouse was recognized for its significance and listed in 1974 on the National Register of Historic Places.
 The historic courthouse now is the home of the Cabarrus Arts Council, the Davis Theater and Historic Cabarrus.

 The Barber-Scotia College, Boger-Hartsell Farm, McCurdy Log House, Mill Hill, North Union Street Historic District, Odell-Locke-Randolph Cotton Mill, Reed Gold Mine, South Union Street Courthouse and Commercial Historic District, South Union Street Historic District, Spears House, Stonewall Jackson Training School Historic District, and Union Street North-Cabarrus Avenue Commercial Historic District are listed on the National Register of Historic Places.

 Motorsports

-Concord is the home to Charlotte Motor Speedway, a NASCAR Research and Development Office (which also is the headquarters for research for touring and sportscar racing operations), and several professional race teams, including Hendrick Motorsports, Roush Fenway Racing, Richard Petty Motorsports, and Chip Ganassi Racing.
+Concord is the home to Charlotte Motor Speedway, a NASCAR Research and Development Office (which also is the headquarters for research for touring and sportscar racing operations), and several professional race teams, including Hendrick Motorsports, RFK Racing, Legacy Motor Club, and Chip Ganassi Racing.
 The speedway opened in 1959 by owner Bruton Smith, who is a native of Oakboro, North Carolina.
 Smith's company, Speedway Motorsports, Inc., owns Charlotte Motor Speedway.
 The company also owns and operates a dragstrip and dirt track facility adjacent to the speedway.
 Concord is also home to Windshear, Inc., a firm that owns a state-of-the-art wind tunnel facility used to test the aerodynamics of vehicles (mostly motorsports vehicles).